ninonline/ninonline/README.md

 ### Claude Code Bootstrap
 I opened my **[Codebook](https://github.com/plannededge/codebook)** - boostraped my project development setup for Claude Code.
 Used daily for maintaining best dev and devops practices across product developments.

-## On building AI products

-In 2025, prototyping AI features was relatively easy (and fun).
-Shipping them well was the hard part.

-The technical part is often straightforward (and exciting).
-The harder questions were about creating new UX patterns, handling new failure modes and managing generative output.

-Shipping valuable AI features require new tools - e.g. for observability, guardrailing, and fine-tuning, optimising.
-If you want to make AI-first products, or even just bake LLMs into an existing application, be prepared to build a different kind of product team.
-It's not just the stack that's new; the SPLF and methodology are too.

-In 2026, as even more powerful models emerge, not every opportunity will need an AI feature; not every problem will demand an AI solution.
-It's the AI PM's mission to find out which ones do.

 ---